-Welcome to the April installment of social media news with anova digital – where we keep you up to date on all news social.
+Welcome to the April instalment of social media news with anova digital – where we keep you up to date on all news social.
 Whether it’s technical or buzz-worthy news, we’re here to let you know what’s been going on int he social media world to help you plan your social media marketing strategy.
 So let’s get started:

 As always, Facebook is the talk of the internet.
 This month, there’s been trouble in paradise with Facebook Live.
-While the intention of live streaming on Facebook was to help further connectivity and creative an even more active interface for users, as founder Mark Zuckerberg stated, Facebook hoped that Facebook Live would support all the “personal and emotional and raw and visceral” communication people have on social media.
+While the intention of live streaming on Facebook was to help further connectivity and create an even more active interface for users, as founder Mark Zuckerberg stated, Facebook hoped that Facebook Live would support all the “personal and emotional and raw and visceral” communication people have on social media.

 Unfortunately, this feature has backfired for Facebook in a big way this month.
-This is perfectly summed up in this Guardian article titled “How Facebook became a home to psychopaths.”
+This is perfectly summed up in this Guardian article titled “How Facebook became home to psychopaths.”

-It’s been all over the news lately: an innocent 74-year-old man was recently murdered by Steve Stephens, a seemingly angry about a relationship gone bad.
+It’s been all over the news lately: an innocent 74-year-old man was recently murdered by Steve Stephens, a seemingly angry about a relationship went bad.
 He uploaded the video of the murder onto his Facebook account and then live-streamed his confession.

 This is not the first instance of a crime uploaded and live-streamed on Facebook.
 So while some might be calling for the service to be shut down.
 But as the Guardian states: “It seems Facebook can charge more for ads that are linked to videos, so its Live service is potentially a big earner.
 Given this, the PR hassle that comes from occasional abuse of the service by psychopaths is just the cost of doing business.”

 We’ll see what happens.
 Next up: